Exact large $N$ expansion of mass deformed ABJM theory on squashed sphere: Exact large expansion

 \subsection{Exact large $N$ expansion from Fermi gas system}

 In the previous section we applied the Fermi gas formalism to the matrix model and obtained the three-term quantum curve \eqref{eq:QC-gen_b}.
-The three-term quantum curve appeared in context of topological string \cite{Aganagic:2011mi,Grassi:2014zfa}.
-In this context, the three-term quantum curve can be regarded as the quantized version of the mirror curve of the anti-canonical bundle of the weighted projective space $\mathbb{P}\left(1,\mathfrak{m},\mathfrak{n}\right)$.
+The three-term quantum curve appeared in the context of the topological string \cite{Aganagic:2011mi,Grassi:2014zfa} as the quantized version of the mirror curve of the anti-canonical bundle of the weighted projective space $\mathbb{P}\left(1,\mathfrak{m},\mathfrak{n}\right)$.
 Motivated by these results, the three-term quantum curve has been studied in \cite{Hatsuda:2015oaa}.
 They found that the large $N$ expansion of the partition function of the three-term quantum curve is the Airy form \eqref{eq:zABJMpert}, and $A,B,C$ of the Airy function for $\mathbb{P}\left(1,\mathfrak{m},\mathfrak{n}\right)$ were obtained.
 Namely, when the matrix model has the Fermi gas form \eqref{eq:MM-FGS} and the quantum curve defined by the inverse of the density matrix \eqref{eq:DM-QC} has the form

 with the commutation relation

 the exact large $N$ perturbative expansion of the matrix model was found to be the Airy form \eqref{eq:zABJMpert}, and $A,B,C$ were obtained

 Here $\cm(z)$ is a constant map studied in \cite{Hanada:2012si,Hatsuda:2014vsa}